RAYHANFARAJ/PROJET-DATA-ANALYST/README.md

 ## Tools I Used

 * **SQL**: For querying and managing structured data.
-* **pgAdmin / DBeaver / MySQL Workbench** (depending on your setup): For executing SQL scripts and visualizing results.
+* **pgAdmin: For executing SQL scripts and visualizing results.
 * **Git & GitHub**: For version control and sharing project files.

 ## Analysis